 That being said, if your budget allows for tweezers of higher quality then you should definitely invest.
 The price tag is higher because these tweezers are better quality, more precise and are likely to last a lifetime.
 It is therefore a worthwhile purchase but there are options available to you.

 When I did look to upgrade, my research found that sets of tweezers from the big manufacturers were quite pricey.
-I made the decision to purchase individual tweezers to suit my needs as well as a generic tweezers box to store them.
+I decided to purchase individual tweezers to suit my needs as well as a generic tweezers box to store them.
 My core tweezers set now consists of the following:

 You can therefore get great quality, branded tweezers without necessarily having to pay the price tag of a full set.
 One thing to also note is that all tweezers sets i’ve seen do not include a brass tweezer so you would need to purchase this separately anyway.